WhitmanSWDesignSpring2017/project-5-9-stelliferous/Reflection.md

 > Finally, describe how your team collaborated on the project.
 What did you do together?
 What did you do separately?
 What did each team member contribute?

 - We met together several times, and collaborated in talking over the best way of approaching code.
 For the most part, however, individuals worked seperately and on their own time.
 Together, we discussed the overall layout of the code's functionality, and tackled problems that we'd run into individually.
 Most 'features,' however, were specifically coded for by individuals alone.
-Each team member _________________.
 Kai worked on the functionality of the play button, helped suggest ideas on the drag select, and worked on general edits.
+Tyler used and refactored his old team's projects, implemented the click/control-click on notes, selection rectangle dragging, added the stretch goal features of "shift" to add notes while dragging & "clear" menu item, and formatted the instruments' colors and MidiEvent Program Changes (+ general refactoring, code organization).
+Jing ___________________________________________

 > In your reflection on collaboration, include a reflection on estimation: How did you use your estimates?
 For which requirement(s) did you make the most inaccurate estimate(s)?
 Why?